 However, a drawback of rear projection installations is that the total space required is rather large.
 We often need more space when producing large images, which might become impractical in small rooms.
 In this case, you may want to consider a front projection screen.
 Here, we place the projector and the observer on the same side of the screen (right-hand figure).

 In many experimental designs, observers view a visual display from 50 cm to 70 cm away, just as they would typically be seated in front of a computer monitor.
-However, in front-projection, it is essential to consider where you will be placing the projector carefully.
-It is easy to overlook that the head of the observer, or even head-mounted recording apparatus, is likely to obstruct the path of projection, thus casting disrupting shadows onto the screen.
-One standard solution is to set the projector onto a shelf and lower the position of the image as low as the system affords it.
+However, in front projection, it is essential to carefully consider where you will be placing the projector.
+It is easy to overlook that the head of the observer, or even head-mounted recording apparatus, is likely to obstruct the projection path, thus casting disrupting shadows onto the screen.
+One standard solution is to set the projector on a shelf and lower the position of the image as low as the system affords it.
 This solution works well for seated participants.
 However, if the research design requires mounting hardware to the head of the participant, such as a neurophysiology rig on NHPs, then additional clearance must be considered.
-Depending on the constraints of the projection geometry, it is possible that the center of the image cannot be aligned to the observer’s line of sight.
-This figure illustrates a successful wide-screen front-projection installation with a seated human subject, where eye-to-screen alignment was not critical, and where a large viewing distance was required as part of the research design.
+Depending on the constraints of the projection geometry, it is possible that the center of the image cannot be aligned with the observer’s line of sight.
+This figure illustrates a successful wide-screen front-projection installation with a seated human subject, where eye-to-screen alignment was not critical and a large viewing distance was required as part of the research design.

-The choice of rear vs front projection, as well as the specific screen material, have a significant impact on the characteristics of the projected image.
+The choice of rear vs front projection, as well as the specific screen material, significantly impact the characteristics of the projected image.
 To learn more about screen material, Stewart Filmscreen offers a great introduction to the topic.

 In this configuration, you must use the optical lens shift of the PROPixx to lower the central point of the projection.
 Changing the location of the projected image will prevent the observer from casting a shadow onto the front projection screen.
 Most of our PROPixx-compatible lenses include a lens-shift feature that will allow you to introduce a 120 % vertical and 30 % horizontal lens shift.
 This optical lens shift ensures that changes in the location of the projected image will not significantly deform the size of the pixels.
 It also prevents processing delays and keystoning artifacts that software corrections might otherwise introduce.